cudmore/cudmore.github.io/_posts/2016-05-21-raspian-jessie.md

 # Download image

-As of May 21, 2016 the image was named `2016-05-10-raspbian-jessie`.
+ - As of May 21, 2016 the image was named `2016-05-10-raspbian-jessie`.
+ - As of Nov 16, 2017 the image was named `2017-09-07-raspbian-stretch-lite`.
  [Download here][downloadraspian]

 # Copy image to SD card

 Follow an installation guide [here][installguide].

+Unzip the .zip file.
+Right click the .zip file and select 'Open With - Archive Utility.app (default)'.
+This will yields a .img file.

 On Mac OS

     #Insert SD card and format as Fat32
 	diskutil list # find the /dev/disk<n>, mine was /dev/disk3
 	diskutil unmountDisk /dev/disk3 #unmount disk
-	# copy .img file to disk
+	# copy .img file to SD card
-	sudo dd bs=1m if=/Users/cudmore/Downloads/2016-05-10-raspbian-jessie.img of=/dev/rdisk3
+	sudo dd bs=1m if=/Users/cudmore/Downloads/2017-09-07-raspbian-stretch-lite.img of=/dev/rdisk3

+As of the November 2016 release, Raspbian has the SSH server disabled by default.
+You will have to enable it manually.
+To enable the ssh server, create a file named 'ssh' in the root folder of the SD card

+    touch /Volumes/boot/ssh

 # First boot of the Pi

 Connect Pi to a router with an ethernet cable and boot